genehua/whitney-style/_sections/6-components.markdown

 ## Iconography

+Keep icon usage to a minimum; descriptive text is preferred whenever there is space.
+Use icons when space is prohibitively small.
 <div markdown="1">
 #### Access
-Keep icon usage to a minimum; descriptive text is preferred whenever there is space.
-Use icons when space is prohibitively small, to communicate standard accessibility options, or when adhering to a pattern common to the web that would be generally familiar to visitors.
+Communicate accessibility with standardized icons that exist in an ecosystem larger than the Museum itself.
 </div>

 {: .image-aside}